 Now that your clothes are prepped and ready, it’s time to get down to business.
 First of all, you should store the majority of fabrics in a cotton storage container that’s breathable.
 The reason why you don’t want to use plastic containers is that they don’t allow any air flow and can become humid, which may lead to mold.

-To pack your items, place the heavier articles of clothing at the bottom of the cotton container.
+To pack your items in a garment storage box, place the heavier articles of clothing at the bottom of the cotton container.
 Then stack medium-weight items on top of these, and finally place the lightest items on top.
 Wrap delicate fabrics in acid-free tissue paper.
 You should fold as many items as possible.
 But if you do leave something hanging up, use a padded hanger, not a wire one.
 As clothing hangs their weight pulls them down and wire hangers can leave necklines and shoulders misshapen.

 Be sure to store clothes somewhere dark to avoid fading.
 Make sure it’s cool, as hot environments lead to mildew.
 Don’t overpack storage containers; make sure your clothing can breathe.